A Little Shakespeare: Romeo & Juliet

 Afsaneh Aayani (SCENIC DESIGNER) is an Iranian scenic designer and puppeteer.
 She graduated with her MFA in Scenic Design from UH in 2020.
 She has created work in Houston, NYC, Iran, China, Poland, Sri Lanka and Germany.
 In 2020 she was the winner of the USITT young designers scenic design award and previously has received multiple national/international awards for puppeteering and puppet making as well as directing and design.
 You can check out her work at www.afsanehaayani.com

-Mariko Ohigashi (COSTUME DESIGNER) A Costume Designer for Stage and Film, born and raised in Tokyo, Japan, Mariko currently divides her time between the U.S. and Japan.
-Her U.S. theatre credits include Out of Time (NAATCO/The Public); The Lighthouse (Tennessee Williams Theatre Festival, Provincetown); Veil Widow Conspiracy (NAATCO/NYTW Next Door); Vis-à-Vis (New York City Ballet, Choreographic Institute); Hanjo (SITI Company/Japan Society, NYC); Williams College Dance Concerts.
-International theatre credits in Japan include Hansel and Gretel (Sony Music Foundation/Suntory Hall, Tokyo); Ashita no Hitomi (Menicon); Vermeer Blue (Tokyo FM Hall); The Count of Monte Cristo (Kinokuniya Hall); Lulu (Shinjuku Bunka) and Carmen (Kanagawa Kenmin Hall) with Tokyo Nikikai.
-Professional training: MFA from NYU-Tisch, BA from UNC-Chapel Hill. http://www.marikoohigashi.com
+Mariko Ohigashi (She/Her) A NY based Costume Designer, born and raised in Tokyo, Japan.
+Mariko is so thrilled to be back in Red Bank!
+Her U.S. theatre credits include A Little Shakespeare: Romeo and Juliet (Two River Theater); Edward Albee’s A Delicate Balance (Transport Group/Connelly Theater, NYC); Out of Time (NAATCO/The Public, NYC); Veil Widow Conspiracy (NAATCO/NYTW Next Door); Vis-à-Vis (New York City Ballet, Choreographic Institute); Hanjo (SITI Company/Japan Society, NYC); Williams College Dance Concerts.
+International theatre credits in Japan include Hansel and Gretel (Sony Music Foundation/Suntory Hall, Tokyo); Lulu (Shinjuku Bunka) and Carmen (Kanagawa Kenmin Hall) with Tokyo Nikikai.
+Professional training: MFA from NYU-Tisch, BA from UNC-Chapel Hill. www.marikoohigashi.com

 Betsy Chester (CO-LIGHTING DESIGNER) is an NYC-based freelance lighting designer, passionate about creating work that sparks meaningful conversation.
 Most recently, she has designed work for productions with NYU Grad Acting, Tisch Dance, Columbia University, as well as Ayodele Casel + Arturo O’Farrill at the Joyce Theater.
 Betsy received her MFA in Lighting Design at NYU Tisch School of the Arts in 2021. www.betsychester.com